qingli411/gotmwork/README.md

-# gotmwork #
+# GOTM work

-This is my [GOTM](http://gotm.net) working directory.
+This is my work directory to setup, test and run  [GOTM](http://gotm.net) and is continually growing.
+A set of scripts and tools are described in the following.

+## ./
+The script `build_src.sh` is used to compile the source code.
+Change `${blddir}` (temporary directory for builing the code) and `${srcdir}` (directory of the source code) accordingly before running it.

+The script `set_tools.sh` is used by `case_run` (in case/) to set paths and tools.

-Use `setup.sh` to set up the source code, test cases and tools from Github.
-Use `build_src.sh` to compile the source code.
+Note: The script `setup.sh` downloads and sets up the **original** GOTM source code, test cases and tools from Github.
+It was only used when I initially set up the codebase.

-## tools/ ##
+## ./tools/

-A set of tools to preprocess observational data for input and postprocess GOTM output data.
+This folder contains a set of tools to preprocess observational data for input and postprocess GOTM output data.
+Most of them are written in Python3 and can be run from the command line.
+The arguments are managed using `argparse`.

+- Shared Python3 functions.

+  `gotmtool.py`

 - Change the entry value of a namelist.